taylorandi/startup/notes.md

 15. In the CSS box model, what is the ordering of the box layers starting at the inside and working out?
 - content, padding, boarder, margin
 16. Given the following HTML, what CSS would you use to set the text "troubl" to green and leave the "double" text unaffected?
--identify the element in which "troubl" is located and create a new block of code for that element ex. h1{
+- identify the element in which "troubl" is located and create a new block of code for that element ex., or it it has a different class it can be modified with the .class or #id h1{
+    color: green;
+}
+p.class / p#id {
     color: green;
 }
 - also ensure that "double" is in a different element as "troubl".